tobeasy/ai_api/readme.md

 ```
 pyinstaller build.spec
 ```
-An executable file will then appear in the /dist directory
+An executable file will then appear in the /dist directory.

+Alternatively you can just run the file run_main.py to start the application.

 ## Using
 After the first start you have to save an api-key for the desired AI-model.
 To do this, just paste it in the api-key textfield and click 'Save api-key'.